syh7/DnDwiki/src/main/resources/raw/darninia/session 29 - prison break.md

 - Ghostly apparition of lich appears
 - Speeches to us
 - Says he captured the Andarin
-- His name is Casgradt
+- His name is Casgrad

 + !!!